Sergik666/scaffold-eth-examples/README.md

 address(new ContractA());
 ```

-To create a contract based on byte code, you can use the low-level method
+To create a contract based on byte code, you can use the low-level method:

 ```solidity
 address contractAddress;